The Golden Age of Wireless: Release

 The first US version of the album, issued by Capitol-EMI's Harvest Records imprint, excised the instrumental "The Wreck of the Fairchild" and added the two sides of Dolby's first single, "Leipzig" and "Urges".
 Additionally, Capitol swapped the synth-pop version of "Radio Silence" for the rock-oriented version that had previously only been available as a single B-side in the UK.
 Capitol also opted for the single edit of "Airwaves" and abandoned the original UK "comic book" cover in favour of a shot of Dolby on a stage during the production of Bertholt Brecht's Life of Galileo.
 This image had previously been used as the cover of the "Europa and the Pirate Twins" single in the UK.

 After Dolby released the single "She Blinded Me with Science" (with an accompanying music video) in October 1982, backed with "One of Our Submarines", Capitol removed "Urges" and "Leipzig" from the album, added the extended version of "Science" (also known as the "US Mix") and "Submarines", and changed the album's cover art back to its original "comic book" design.
 Capitol also swapped the full-length version of "Windpower" for the single version (with an edited intro and outro).

-In 1983, Dolby's UK record label, Venice in Peril, followed suit and reissued the album with a similar track listing to the second US version.
-They opted for the short single version of "Science" but retained the full-length versions of "Airwaves" and "Windpower" and the synthesizer-driven version of "Radio Silence", just as all three had appeared on the first UK edition.
+In August 1983, Dolby's UK record label, Venice in Peril, followed suit and reissued the album with a similar track listing to the second US version.
+They opted for the short single version of "Science" but retained the full-length versions of "Airwaves" and "Windpower" and the synthesiser-driven version of "Radio Silence", just as all three had appeared on the first UK edition.
 This is the edition that is widely available on CD to this day, on both sides of the Atlantic.